John A. Wharton

-John Austin Wharton (July 3, 1828 - April 6, 1865) was a lawyer, plantation owner, and Confederate general during the American Civil War.
-He was one of the Confederacy's best tactical cavalry commanders.
+John Austin Wharton (July 3, 1828 - April 6, 1865) was a Confederate general during the American Civil War.
+A lawyer and plantation owner, he was known for being one of the Confederacy's best tactical cavalry commanders.

 Early life

 Wharton was born near Nashville, Tennessee, as the only child of Sarah Groce Wharton and William H. Wharton, later a leading politician during the Texas Revolution.
 He was named after his uncle, John Austin Wharton.
 When he was still an infant, the family moved to what became Brazoria County, Texas.
 In 1846, Wharton enrolled at South Carolina College, where he was a member of the Euphradian Society.
 Two years later, he married Eliza Penelope Johnson, the daughter of David Johnson, the Governor of South Carolina.

 After graduating in 1850, Wharton returned to Texas and studied law, establishing his practice in Brazoria.
 He became a wealthy plantation owner and slave holder.
 In 1860, he supported John C. Breckinridge's candidacy for the Presidency and served as an elector.